 If you want something a little bigger, I like this 11 person family tent by Core, mainly because it has a screen room attached, thus giving you more space to spread out.

 Tarp: We have at least two tarps under the RV, they come in handy for so many things, especially in keeping the floor of the tent dry.
+If you are tent camping, make sure to have one that is slightly larger than your tent footprint.
+Then just fold back the edges under the tent so that the tarp does not extend past the edges of the tent.
+Otherwise it can catch rainwater and funnel it under the tent.

-You also want to make sure you have extra stakes, apparently you need a hammer to get those stakes in the ground and don’t forget to bring your favorite pillows from home.
+You also want to make sure you have extra tent stakes, apparently you need a hammer to get those stakes in the ground and don’t forget to bring your favorite pillows from home.

 This is a good start to our family camping checklist, let’s keep going.